 The Bright Color Appeal

 Children prefer brighter colors from an early age because their eyes are not fully developed yet.
 They perceive these colors better than fainter shades.
 Bright colors and contrasting colors stand out more in their field of vision.
 As children constantly strive to make sense of their environments, objects that are stark and bright are more stimulating and interesting.
 One of the first ways they learn to sort things by is color, Colors are some of the earlier words they tend to learn, which is why the easily named, more basic colors appeal to children.

 Doctors understand that color affects emotions, and can have a significant effect on developing children.
 Warmer colors like orange and yellow bring happiness and comfort.
 Red has been known to increase the heart rate and therefore increase alertness and the appetite, while cooler colors like blue and green tend to have a calming effect.
 Teachers and parents may consider the ways in which color affects children's moods when they design their classrooms or bedrooms.

 Color and Associations

-Colors are a concept children learn from a young age as they begin to associate colors with particular objects.
-For instance, they may associate red with apples, orange with oranges, yellow with bananas or the sun, green with grass, blue with sky or water and purple with grapes.
-Bright colors are also believed to have deeper associations.
+Children learn from a young age to associate colors with particular objects.
+For instance, they often associate red with apples, orange with oranges, yellow with bananas or the sun, green with grass, blue with sky or water and purple with grapes.
+Bright colors are also known to have deeper associations.
 For instance, red is often connected with passion, green with nature and blue with sadness.